clear-cloud/cci-terraform-ftp-s3/README.md

 #### Default installations are added by default.
 It is advised to then deploy configuration via CodeDeploy, Ansible etc to ensure a secure deployment.

 #### * N.B. * s3fs has a bug whereby for a recently created s3 bucket you will initially receive a "307 Temporary Redirect" message when attempting to mount an s3 bucket to a folder.
 Once AWS's DNS updates this will go away.

+#### Currently s3fs only works with access key pairs ( not IAM roles ).
+Credentials need to be placed in /etc/passwd-s3fs as AKIA6LMAACCESSKEYID:9BuRf1QGXEDEIy5WBMuACCESSKEYSECRET